-Today we are going to cover the alternative type of investment in the stock market - Exchange-traded Fund.
-Let's find out together what is it and how it differs from stock, hedge fund or mutual funds.
+Today we are going to cover the alternative type of investment in the stock market – Exchange-traded Fund.
+Let’s find out together what is exchange traded fund and how it differs from stock, hedge fund or mutual funds.

 As a potential investor, it is very important to know exactly what you are looking for in an investment.
 “What kind of investment best fits my plan?” is the most important question an investor asks himself before putting in his money.
 Am I looking for something short term with high-risk high reward?
 Do I want something that is impervious to the unpredictable swings of the market?
 Do I want something that builds slowly and assures me the premium gain years after?
 There are holdings that answer all these questions.
 Choosing the right security is not so tricky once you know what you are looking for and the behavior of the security chosen.
 Do your homework.

 Answering that question well determines if you put your money in stocks, mutual funds, exchange-traded funds, in rare cases hedge funds or any other form of security.

 A stock is a type of security that represents an extent of ownership in a corporation and is a part of the corporation’s assets and earnings.
 A person who owns stocks is called a Shareholder and the extent of ownership is calculated relative to the total amount of shares sold by the corporation.
 For example, owning 100 shares in a company that has 500 shares gives you claim to 20% of the company’s assets.
 Stocks are the oldest form of portfolio investment.

 A hedge fund is an investment fund sponsored by particular accredited individuals or institutional investors which with complex portfolio structures and risk-management techniques invest in a particular set of assets.
 Hedge funds are very distinct from other types of funds and are not available to everyone.